DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Methodology

-where $\hat{x}_{0}$ refers to the anomaly-free reconstruction via \emph{one-step denoising}.
-This direct prediction is $t$ times faster than iterative prediction, resulting in significant savings of computational resources and inference time.
-However, we observe that repairing different types of anomalies requires different scales of noise injection.
-When the anomaly region is relatively small or absent, direct prediction from $x_{t_s}$ is more suitable, as shown in \cref{fig:onestep_and_multi_corrupt} (b).
-The anomaly-free restoration $\hat{x}_{0_s}$ demonstrates higher pixel quality, preserving fine-grained details and closely aligning with the iterative result.
-Conversely, predicting directly from $x_{t_b}$ introduces some distortions, and as the time step $t$ increases, these distortions gradually amplify.
-In cases where the anomaly region is larger or exhibits semantic changes, predicting from $x_{t_s}$ leaves some residual anomaly regions, as illustrated in \cref{fig:onestep_and_multi_corrupt} (b).
-Therefore, the injection of noise at larger scales becomes necessary to effectively perturb the anomalous regions in order to achieve higher quality, anomaly-free restoration $\hat{x}_{0_b}$ at the semantic level.
+In Figure \ref{fig:Observation2}, we present empirical experiments pertaining to this observation.
+To investigate the noise scales required for repairing different types of anomalies, we employ two distinct noise scales $t_s=200$ and $t_b=400$ to observe their impact on the anomaly-free reconstructions.
+The experiments elucidate the following two insights: 1) When the anomaly region is relatively small, \ie small hole in the carpet, one-step denoising from $x_{t_s}$ is more suitable.
+The anomaly-free restoration $\hat{x}_{0_s}$ demonstrates higher perceptual quality, preserving fine-grained details.
+Conversely, $\hat{x}_{0_b}$ predicted directly from $x_{t_b}$ introduces some distortions.
+2) In cases where the anomaly region is larger or exhibits semantic changes, \ie large white blockage on the circuit board, $\hat{x}_{0_s}$ predicted from $x_{t_s}$ exits residual anomaly regions.
+Therefore, the injection of noise at larger scales becomes necessary to effectively perturb the anomalous regions in order to achieve semantically high-quality anomaly-free restoration $\hat{x}_{0_b}$.
+Thus, both of these noise scales are indispensable, as the appearance of anomalies varies significantly, \ie, abnormal regions can take on a variety of sizes, shapes, and numbers.